Fallen Heroes Family Tax Relief Act

 The statutory assessment for property is January 1.
 Therefore the property must be in use on this date.

 The approval or denial of a particular application for agricultural exemption is a decision made after analyzing the entirety of circumstances surrounding the viability of the particular agricultural operation as a commercial entity, rather than on a specific point.
-Please contact the Institutional Exemption Division at 727-464-4349 for more information
+Click here for more information and for the application.

 New legislation for the 2010 tax year provides two avenues of property tax relief for conservation easements, environmentally endangered lands, and other conservation areas that retain the natural landscape and ecosystem.
 The first is a conservation land Classification.
 The second is a property tax Exemption.